RMRRailfanner/Group-Participation-Guidelines/README.md

 * Websites or forums promoting violence, hate speech, scams, or malware
 * Platforms encouraging unethical behavior

-**INAPPROPRIATE USE OF GROUP FEATURES:
+**MISUSING GROUP FUNCTIONS:
 Our community maintains various features to ensure the safety and security of our members.
 Inappropriate use of these features is strictly prohibited, including:**

 * Using borrowed accounts to evade suspensions
-* Masking location with VPNs to evade suspensions
-* Tagging others in Posts
+* Spam tagging other members in Posts
 * Spamming Reactions to Posts
 * Spam Reports other posts, especially if it doesn't violate our group participation guidelines
 * Wasting moderators' time with frivolous reports.

 By joining our community, you agree to respect these guidelines.
-Violations of these set guidelines may result in temporary or permanent suspensions.
+Violations of these set guidelines may result in temporary or permanent bans against you.
 Let's work together to create a safe and welcoming space for everyone.

 Community Assistance Form:
 https://docs.google.com/forms/d/e/1FAIpQLSd9qeIY1Z7R4mW8Uqn0eafocVJts_vRH2sk4JVSHusMsJfz4Q/viewform